 Alain Michaud's web page

-This is the recent raw output of our seismograph station. please see the Seismology section for a list of earthquakes detected earlier.
+This is the recent raw output of my amateur seismology station (location: FN46IS).
+Please see the Seismology section for a list of earthquakes detected earlier.
 Please note the date is indicated on the top left of the graph and the time is the universal time UTC.

 Most